DataDog/datadog-serverless-functions/azure/activity_logs_monitoring/README.md

 {
   source_type:
     paths: [list of [list of fields in the log payload to iterate through to find the one to split]],
-    keep_original_log: bool, if you'd like to preserve the original log in addition to the split ones or not }
+    keep_original_log: bool, if you'd like to preserve the original log in addition to the split ones or not,
+    preserve_fields: bool, whether or not to keep the original log fields in the new split logs }
 ```